celestiaorg/devops-test/devnet/README.md

 kubectl create -f k8s/light-nodes -R
 ```

-> This will take about a minute as you must first wait for the core nodes to generate a block before the full nodes can be started (this is configured within the K8s files) and then wait for the full nodes to sync a block before starting the light nodes (the sleep command).
+> This will take about a minute as you must first wait for the core nodes to generate a block before the bridge nodes can be started (this is configured within the K8s files) and then wait for the bridge nodes to sync a block before starting the light nodes (the sleep command).

 To list all of the pods in the cluster run
 ```